Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG)

 Noteworthy classificatory decisions

-Cultural and ethnic group 3308 'Russian' has been classified in Broad Group 3 'Southern and Eastern European' on the grounds of cultural similarity with other European cultural and ethnic groups even though much of Russia lies geographically in Asia.
+Cultural and ethnic group 3308 'Russian' has been classified in Broad group 3 'Southern and Eastern European' on the grounds of cultural similarity with other European cultural and ethnic groups even though much of Russia lies geographically in Asia.
 As a general rule, cultural and ethnic groups which originated and are located in Russia have also been classified to Europe.
 It is acknowledged that this is not necessarily the best solution for all cultural and ethnic groups east of the Urals, many of whom are more culturally Asian than European.
-The principle that has been adopted for the classification of groups in Russia east of the Urals is that those which speak Altaic or Iranic languages are classified to Narrow Group 72 Central Asian, while those which speak Ugro-Finnic languages are classified to Narrow Group 33 Eastern European.
+The principle that has been adopted for the classification of groups in Russia east of the Urals is that those which speak Turkic or Iranic languages are classified to Narrow group 72 Central Asian, while those which speak Finno-Ugric languages are classified to Narrow group 33 Eastern European.

 Many people relate to more than one cultural or ethnic group and will give a multiple response to a question on ancestry, ethnicity or cultural identity.
 Often a response will indicate an identification with a country in a national or cultural sense and will also acknowledge continuing ties with other ethnic or cultural groups, for example, Irish Australian, Italian Australian.
 Data collection models should be developed to capture multiple responses to enhance usefulness of the output.